ay-ref/docker/README.md

 ## Network

+### Bridge

+- while container wants to talk with each other you can put them in a bridge network and for connection ip you can simply use from the docker container name!
+  - consider that port is original docker container port not the port-mapping (port-mapping is used for network host mode)

-- how to access to host machien from container:
+### Access to Host machien from Container

 - add this to `docker-compose.yaml`

     ```shell
     extra_hosts:
         - "host.docker.internal:host-gateway"
     ```

   - or run docker by flag

     ```shell
     docker run --add-host host.docker.internal:host-gateway
     ```

 - now you can access to host machine from container by

     ```shell
     ping host.docker.internal